Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 To get from Bogotá to Salento, you first need to travel to the city of Armenia.
 There are two options for this, either flying or taking a bus.

-A handful of direct flights operate from Bogotá to Armenia every day taking just 1 hour.
-Check out prices for your travel dates on Skyscanner.
+Firstly, a handful of direct flights operate from Bogotá to Armenia every day taking just 1 hour.

 However, the cost can start to add up once you add baggage.
-Additionally, you’ll need to factor in the cost and time of getting to Bogotá Airport and from Armenia Airport to the bus station for Salento.
+Additionally, you’ll need to factor in the cost and time of getting to Bogotá Airport and from Armenia Airport to Salento.

-The direct route from Bogotá to Armenia is advertised as taking 8 hours.
-However, long-term roadworks near Armenia where they are building a road through the mountains, mean this can easily become 9 or 10 hours.
+Advertised as taking 8 hours, long-term roadworks near Armenia where they are building a road through the mountains, mean this can easily become 9 or 10 hours.

-With the bus, you have the choice of morning departures – arriving in Armenia by early evening.
-Or, night buses that arrive in Armenia around 6 am.
+You have the choice of morning departures – arriving in Armenia by early evening.
+Or, night buses that arrive in Armenia around 5 to 7 am.

 Buses to Salento, Quindío leave from just outside Armenia Bus Station in the south of the city.

-These are small buses and you pay for your ticket on the bus.
-The journey takes around 45 minutes, costs 5500 COP per person and is fairly comfortable throughout.
+These are small buses and you pay for your ticket (5500 COP per person) on the bus.
+The journey takes around 45 minutes.

 Ibagué to Salento